Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 2. **AWS Setup**:
    - Set up your AWS account if you haven't already.
-   - Create two AWS SQS queues, one for gas and one for electricity.
+   - Create two AWS Kinesis streams and 1 kinesis firehouse stream for data delivery, one stream for Storage and one for real time energy consumption display.
-   - Configure AWS Lambda function-Energy consumption to trigger when data arrives in these queues.
+   - Configure AWS Lambda function-AverageFunction to trigger when data arrives in storage stream.
    - Set up AWS DynamoDB to store the processed data.
-   - Configure AWS Lambda function to trigger when data arrives in dynamodb.
+   - Configure AWS Lambda functions to trigger when data arrives in dynamodb.
+   - Lambdas should check averge values for Gas and electricity
-   - Create an AWS SNS topic for email notifications.
+   - Create an AWS SNS topic for email notifications if the average values/threshold has been crossed.
+   - Create Kinesis fire house for storage of data into bucket.
+   - Configure a Lamda to convert JSON data to CSV to make it a data set files.
+   - Launch Sgermaker Juypter note book tow make predictive model and deploying to end points.
+   - Download the predictive results via local pycharm to show to the user

 3. **AWS Policies and roles**:
    - Create a new policy for reading into queues
-   - Assign that policy to AWS Lambda-Energy consumption role
+   - Assign that policy to AWS Lambda-AvergaeFunction role
-   - Assign full access to dynmodb policy and full access to SQS policy to AWS Lamda-Energy consumption role
+   - Assign full access to dynmodb policy and full access to SQS policy to AWS Lamda-AvergaeFunction role
    - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda-Alert_gas role
    - Assign full access to dynmodb policy and full access to SNS policy to AWS Lamda-Alert_electricity role
+   - Assign full access to full access to S3 buckets to AWS Lamda-JSONtoCSV role

 5. **Data Generation**:
    - Simulate data for gas and electricity usage.
-This can be achieved using Python scripts or any other preferred method.
+This can be achieved using Python script named Senddata.py.

 6. **Data Ingestion**:
-   - Send the simulated data to the respective SQS queues created in the previous step.
+   - Send the simulated data to the respective Streams created in the previous step.

 7. **Lambda Functions**:
    - Configure and deploy AWS Lambda functions to process incoming data from the queues.
-   - The Lambda functions should perform average calculations for gas and electricity consumption.
+   - The Lambda functions should perform average calculations for gas and electricity consumption using Averagefunction script.
    - Ensure that the results are saved to AWS DynamoDB for easy access and analysis.
    - From AWS Dynamodb, AWS Lamda-Alert_gas role and AWS Lamda-Alert_Electricity triggers if the values are above the thresholds

 6. **Threshold Configuration**:
    - Set the threshold values for gas and electricity consumption in the Lambda functions-Alert_gas and Alert_electricity respectively.
    - When the average values exceed these thresholds, the system will trigger an alert.
 This will send email to recipient.

+7. **Predivtive model**
+   - Set Kinesis firehouse to deliver data to S3 bucket
+   - Configure Lamda to convert raw data into CSV using JSONtoCSV.py script
+   - Store csv files in seprate bucket
+   - Setup Juypter noteboook to make model using Predictive model.py script
+   - Download the predictions using predictions.py script locally.

 ## Usage